Kingston Point Park Improvements Project

 Kingston Point Park Infrastructure Improvements Project, which is a part of the Weaving the Waterfront shoreline resiliency and climate adaptation efforts, includes parking lot improvements and the creation of a youth soccer field at Kingston Point Park on Delaware Avenue.

 The plan for the project has been divided into two phases.
 Construction for Phase 1 is complete, and included building a soccer field and parking lot on the north side of Delaware Avenue, near Kingston Point Beach.
 The new parking lot will serve as a connection point to the Empire State Trail.
 Phase 1 also included the preparation of a site for a new playground, new landscaping, tree planting, and bioswales for storm water.
-The playground was just installed this summer.
+The playground was installed summer 2022.

 More information, including design plans, can be found at: https://www.kingston-ny.gov/kingstonpointparkii